pedroschott/ActionGlassTabBarSkill/README.md

 ## Install

-Copy or clone this repository into your Codex skills directory:
+Copy or clone this repository into your Codex/Claude Code skills directory:

 ```bash
 git clone https://github.com/pedroschott/ActionGlassTabBarSkill.git \
   ~/.codex/skills/create-glass-action-bar-swiftui
 ```

-Then invoke it in Codex:
+Then invoke it in Codex/Claude Code:

 ```text
 $create-glass-action-bar-swiftui